SUSE/alp-test-env/README.md

 ```

 Doing so will automatically setup the `vms.yml` and `vnets.yml` files
-under the `settings/` directory using the corresponding example files,
+under the `settings/` directory using the corresponding example files
+and fail, asking you to re-run the playbook.

+When you re-run the playbook, as requested, it should create, all going
-and, all going well, should create a Libvirt managed ALP VM, called
-`alptestvm`, on the local system, with the Ansible workload for ALP
+well, a Libvirt managed ALP VM, called `alptestvm`, on the local system,
-installed, that you can log in to using the generated SSH config file,
+with the Ansible workload for ALP installed, that you can log in to using
-`ssh/config`, as follows:
+the generated SSH config file, `ssh/config`, as follows:

 ```shell
 $ ssh -F ssh/config alptestvm